thi-truong/thi-truong.github.io/_talks/2024-02-25-Inclusive-Design-1.md

 ## Overview
 * The workshop was a 110 minute introduction to inclusive design and image accessibility designed for CLIMATE Justice Initiative fellows at UC Irvine.
-  - The group of fellows consists of postbaccalaureate and doctoral students trained in a range of science and social science fields.
-Fellows have learned about principles of research justice and communication skills for environmental scholars.
   - No preparation or previous experience with web design or accessibility was required.
-* The workshop format was virtual and held as a Zoom Meeting.
-  - Participants interacted with Google Slides, Zoom polls, Zoom chat, and Zoom breakout rooms.
+* The workshop format was virtual and held as a Zoom Meeting.Participants interacted with Google Slides, Zoom polls, Zoom chat, and Zoom breakout rooms.
 * My focus on alternative text for static images intervenes on the problem of high volumes of inaccessible media published by universities and research organizations online.
   - I incorporated strategies, recommendations, and resources largely from Blind/low vision individuals and communities online.